 In the 50 years that followed, Evans produced some of the most iconic images of his time, contributing immensely to the visibility of American culture in the 20th century and the documentary tradition in American photography.
 Evans’ best known photographs arose from his work for the Farm Security Administration (FSA), in which he documented the hardships and poverty of Depression-era America using a large-format, 8 x 10-inch camera.
 These photographs, along with his photojournalism projects from the 1940s and 1950s, his iconic visual cataloguing of the common American and his definition of the “documentary style,” have served as a monumental influence to generations of photographers and artists.

 Centre Pompidou, Paris April 26–August 14, 2017

 SFMOMA, September 30, 2017–February 4, 2018

 Walker Evans is organized by the Centre Pompidou, Paris, in collaboration with the San Francisco Museum of Modern Art.

 Lead support is provided by Randi and Bob Fisher.
 Major support is provided by Andy and Mary Pilara, the Lisa and John Pritzker Family Fund, and Diana and Steve Strandberg.
-Generous Support is provided by the William and Elizabeth Patterson Family Fund, and Joni Binder and Robert Shwarts.
+Generous support is provided by the William and Elizabeth Patterson Family Fund, and Joni Binder and Robert Shwarts.
 Additional support is provided by Michele and Christopher Meany, and Abby and Gene Schnair.